Mallorca in August (2025): Weather, Events, and Best Things to Do

 Thinking of coming to Mallorca this summer but wondering if August is too hot and crowded?
 Read this insider’s guide to find out everything you need to know about Mallorca in August, including the weather, top activities and special events.

-As a full-time resident who receives no commission for any tips or suggestions, you can count on me to give you the real deal.
+As a full-time resident (who receives no commission for any of my tips or suggestions), you can count on me to give you the real deal.
 No hidden agenda, just practical tips and honest recommendations to make the most of your time in Mallorca.

 With that said, let’s dive in!